JeroldGomez/e-commerce-website-optimization-analysis/README.md

  $ returned_amount : num  0 0 0 0 0 ...
  $ pay_method      : chr  "Credit Card" "Debit Card" "Cash" "Credit Card" ...
 ```
-As we can observe, it looks like there are a few potential data cleaning tasks that needs to be performed
+As we can observe, it looks like there are a few potential data cleaning tasks that need to be performed